mukesh-Guntumadugu/Research-MicroRTS-LLM/README.md

 > Alternatively, you may need to **upgrade your plan** to avoid this issue.

 ## prompt
-To modify their LLM prompt for Gemini, Ollama, etc, we can go to their main script of them [`LLM_Gemini.java`](src/ai/abstraction/LLM_Gemini.java).
-We can see a string named ' prompt and modify it based on your idea to win
+To modify the LLM prompt for Gemini, Ollama, etc, we can go to their main script [`LLM_Gemini.java`](src/ai/abstraction/LLM_Gemini.java).
+We can see a string named ' prompt and modify it based on your idea to win.
 ##